Baon2024/modern-tongue-new-one/README.md

-# ModernTongue (Free Edition)
+# ModernTongue

-ModernTongue is a Manifest V3 Chrome extension that rewrites historical (pre‑20th century) English into contemporary language.
+A Manifest V3 Chrome extension that rewrites historical (pre‑20th century) English into contemporary language.
 It ships without any paid tiers or API keys, relying instead on a free Hugging Face translation model proxied through a tiny Vercel function.

 ## Features